 LWM Technology Services

-Gilbane Enterprise Search Blog
+Bluebill Advisors Enterprise Search Blog

-Boston KM Forum Meetings - current notice
+Boston KM Forum Archives

 A government agency required a database application for managing personnel resumes and publications.
 A requirements study resulted in the development of a prototype Web application for employees to submit and maintain resumes, biographies, and publication vitae on-line.